ReDI-School/js-berlin-2020-fall/lesson4.md

 }
 ```

-* First, JavaScript checks whether day is equal to `'Saturday'`.
-If that is the case, it writes `'Do all the shopping'` to console and _skips_ all the `else if` and `else` branches.
-* The code for the first condition in the `if..else-if...else` that is `true` is executed, all other code blocks are skipped.
+Only one code block is executed in the `if..else if..else`.
+To determine which block, JavaScript will evaluate the conditions from top to bottom.
+The first condition that evaluates to true determines the block to be executed.
+All the other code blocks are ignored.

 ---